The Biggest Home in Each State That Will Stun You

 Castle Hill, Massachusetts

-Castle Hill sits on the 2,100-acre Crane Estate in Ipswich, Massachusetts and is ranked No. 30 on the list of the largest houses in the U.S. The Stuart-style mansion is 56,881 square feet and was completed by 1928 by architect David Adler.
-The Crane family gained wealth from manufacturing brass goods and plumbing supplies and bought the property, which included 5 miles of shoreline, in 1910.
-The family donated much of the property to The Trustees of Reservations in 1945 and the site has served as a venue for jazz concerts by performers Louis Armstrong, Ella Fitzgerald and Dave Brubeck.
+The Crane family gained wealth from manufacturing brass goods and plumbing supplies and bought the property, which included five miles of shoreline, in 1910.
+The family donated much of the property to The Trustees of Reservations in 1945 and today it’s open for tours.

 Down in Louisiana, this plantation house built in a Greek Revival style covers 53,000 square feet and dates back to 1859.
 John Hampden Randolph, a sugar planter, had the home built and made sure that it would remain a one-of-a-kind home by destroying the plans following its construction.
-Before you do any work to your home make sure you pick out a contractor who will follow the plan to a T.
+It’s now a luxury hotel and a popular wedding venue.

 Chateau Montagel, Alabama